themanual/ebooks/issue-1/EPUB/html/content/author-5-lesson.md

 “It’s easy to say no if you love something.”

-No matter what it is — be it a business, a person, a piece of art, a career, a song, a family, a way of life, or a pursuit of any kind — it’s easy to say no to all the other choices that will present themselves if you truly love something.
+No matter what it is—be it a business, a person, a piece of art, a career, a song, a family, a way of life, or a pursuit of any kind—it’s easy to say no to all the other choices that will present themselves if you truly love something.

 Finding that thing is the hardest part.
 But that’s another lesson.